Welcome Cincinnati and Navy Fans!

-You know you could watch it from your couch—ESPN will televise the game nationally—but you want to be in the sea of fans that descend on Memphis annually for this showdown.
-(Because you know that you’ve got more than those four quarters to look forward to—you’ve got tailgating, a halftime extravaganza and Memphis to tackle.)
+You know you could watch it from your couch — ESPN will televise the game nationally — but you want to be in the sea of fans that descend on Memphis annually for this showdown.
+(Because you know that you’ve got more than those four quarters to look forward to — you’ve got tailgating, a halftime extravaganza and Memphis to tackle.)

-Make plans to cheer on your team at the AutoZone Liberty Bowl Parade down Beale Street on Tuesday, December 26, 2024, at 3 p.m. followed by the Bash on Beale Pep Rally at 4:30 p.m.
+Make plans to cheer on your team at the AutoZone Liberty Bowl Parade down Beale Street on Thursday, January 1, 2026, at 3 p.m. followed by the Bash on Beale Pep Rally at 4:30 p.m.

-Here’s what to know before you come:
+Here’s what to know before your Liberty Bowl trip

-Parking, transportation, and lodging
+Parking, transportation and lodging

-To take a shuttle or know where to park on-and-off-site on game day, click here.
+To take a shuttle or know where to park on- and off-site on game day, click here.
 There is plenty of parking around the stadium, but using ride-sharing apps, like Uber or Lyft, or calling a cab (901-577-7777) are great ways to avoid traffic and cut down on drive time.
-While most lodging options are 10-20 minutes from the Stadium on a regular day, expect traffic delays – there are a ton of you going to the Liberty Bowl!
+While most lodging options are 10-20 minutes from the stadium on a regular day, expect traffic delays — there are a ton of you going to the Liberty Bowl!

-If you want more detailed info on tickets, tailgating, parking, and game day tips, click here.
+If you want more detailed info on tickets, tailgating, parking and game day tips, click here.

 As for lodging, there are lots of hotels in downtown Memphis and East Memphis.
-Downtown hotels will be within walking distance (or a short trolley bus ride) from things to do and about five miles to the Stadium.
-If you stay in East Memphis, you’ll need transportation to get to nearby things to do and will be about seven to ten miles from the Stadium.
+Downtown hotels will be within walking distance (or a short trolley bus ride) from things to do and about five miles to the stadium.
+If you stay in East Memphis, you’ll need transportation to get to nearby things to do and will be about seven to ten miles from the stadium.

-Tailgating IS PART OF THE EXPERIENCE
+Tailgating IS PART OF THE Liberty Bowl EXPERIENCE

 No Liberty Bowl experience is complete without tailgating along Tiger Lane, where the smoke from slow-cooking barbecue intensifies the excitement of fans.
 Basics on parking and tailgating are provided here; it’s up to you to bring something tasty.

-Places To Eat And Drink
+Places To Eat And Drink before and after the game

-Places To Eat And Drink
+Places To Eat And Drink before and after the game

 Downtown:

-– Earnestine & Hazel’s offers up beer, soul burgers, and late-night music in the divey-est of dive bar atmospheres
+- Earnestine & Hazel’s offers up beer, soul burgers and late-night music in the divey-est of dive bar atmospheres

 - Majestic Grill is crowd pleasing cuisine in an upscale, art deco atmosphere